GoyaPtyLtd/FMTest/docs/FMTestAPI.md

 All Custom Functions begine with **FMT.** (period)

 # Scripts
-Scripts used in special situations to help display or save test data

 ## FMT:WriteOutputBuffers
 Writes the available testing output from $$FMT_Output and $$FMT_OutputSummary into the FMT::Output and FMT::Output_Summary global fields.